 Other regionally accredited but non-APA-accredited doctoral academic programs are also encouraged to seek CAPIC membership.
 They should start by reviewing the academic program membership criteria and the standard application review process outlined on the Join CAPIC webpage.
 These programs and their students must also complete the attestation regarding their understanding of CAPIC internships, described further down this page.

-Similarly, CAPIC internships are comparable in training and supervision to APA-accredited and APPIC-member internships.
-CAPIC internships provide a valid path to licensure as a psychologist in California, alongside APA-accredited and APPIC-member internships, CAPIC internships have been accepted by other state licensing boards.
+CAPIC internships are substantially equivalent in training and supervision to APA-accredited and APPIC-member internships.
+CAPIC internships are recognized alongside APA-accredited and APPIC-member internships by the California Board of Psychology (CA BoP), as a valid path to licensure, and CAPIC internships have been accepted by other state licensing boards.

 - See a fuller explanation on CAPIC’s unique place on our website.